 The mission of the School of Education, Health and Human Services is to prepare students to enter helping and service professions that address the well-being, development, and support of individuals and families across the lifespan.
 A comprehensive program of teaching, research, and service provides the foundation for the work of the faculty in the departments that comprise the School of Education, Health and Human Services.

-The School of Education, Health and Human Services includes the following units: Office of Teacher Education; Education, Child and Family Studies Department; Health, Physical Education and Recreation Department; Social Work Department; and the Military Science Program Department.
+The School of Education, Health and Human Services includes the following units: Education, Child and Family Studies Department; Health, Physical Education and Recreation Department; Social Work Department; and the Military Science Department.

 Dr. Tanya Smith Brice, Dean